lalebdi/JavaScriptDataScrutures/README.md

 2. Concete Examples:
   Coming up with examples can help you understand the problem.
 Examples also provide sanity checks that your solution works how it should.
 (User Stories or Unit Tests)
+      * Start with simple examples.
+2 or 3 with an input and a output.
+Easiest use cases.